Gacnt/myopenid/README.md

 `go get github.com/Gacnt/myopenid`

-After package is downloaded, include it into your program by
+After package is downloaded, import it into your program by

-`include "github.com/Gacnt/myopenid"`
+`import "github.com/Gacnt/myopenid"`

 # Usage
 Then declare an `init` function and your 2 global variables in your package like so: